madumas/ethsupply/README.md

 # ethsupply
-Calculates the total amount of Eth ever issued.
+Calculates the total amount of Eth ever *issued* by applying the Ethereum protocol rules in regards to mining rewards and uncle rewards..

+To determine the amount of Eth that *exists*, checkout [Nethermind's SupplyVerifier script](https://docs.nethermind.io/nethermind/guides-and-helpers/custom-analytic-tools).
+This method has the advantage of taking into account Eth destroyed by `selfdestruct()` with balances sent to self, and by traversing the complete Merkle tree should convince the most skeptical.

 ## Features
 - Connects to an ethereum node, to query every block